 Current Transformer (CT) & Potential Transformer (PT) Testing

 Instrument transformers play an important role in revenue calculation.
-One small error can lead to significant revenue loss for a utility district.
+One small error can lead to significant revenue loss for a utility.
+That's why Instrument Transformer Testing is so important.

 PowerMaster® site analyzers accurately perform instrument transformer testing using the following test methodologies: